whiteprints/whiteprints/CONTRIBUTING.md

 ## How to report an identified bug

-To report identified bugs, please email any [core member].
+To report identified bugs, please fill a.[GitHub bug report issue](https://github.com/whiteprints/whiteprints/issues/new?template=bug_report.yml).

 When filing a bug or issue, make sure to answer the following questions: